 I decided to write on one of the attacks that is possible with this bug.
 As we all know, the documentation includes some excellent examples for using the API with some nifty access tokens with the credentials of the currently logged in user.
 This special token in the documentation comes with some extra special rights like read_stream, user_status, user_birthday, user_relationships and much more rights which even your normal friends can’t see.

 Stealing the access token

-Now the interesting part is to get the token sitting inside the source code.
-Its possible to steal this with many attack vectors and i decided to write a PoC using a Double Drag and Drop Technique which works on Firefox and IE .
-Google chrome can resist this attack , because it disallows X-Domain Drag & drop and also view-source can’t be IFRAMED.
+Now the exciting part is to get the token sitting inside the source code.
+It’s possible to steal this with many attack vectors, and I decided to write a PoC using a Double drag and drop technique which works on Firefox and IE. Google chrome can resist this attack because it disallows Cross-Domain drag & drops and also view-source can’t be iframed on Chrome.

-The attacker asks the user to drag the ball in to the basket
+1. The attacker asks the user to drag the ball into the basket.

-The attacker creates another ball and asks the user to repeat
+2. The attacker creates another ball and asks the user to repeat.

-The attacker asks the user to click Go to Win the game
+3. The attacker asks the user to click Go to Win the game.